zebarnabe/DIGIduino/Code/Release/USAGE_Astro.md

 * Longitude Degrees → The degrees of Longitude of the user location, the value will be blinking be followed by a `W` (for negative longitudes) or a `E`.
 * Longitude Minutes → The minutes component of the Longitude of the user location, the value will be blinking be followed by a `'`.
 * Longitude Seconds → The seconds component of the Longitude of the user location, the value will be blinking be followed by a `"`.

+[^1]: Only in V2.
+[^2]: On V1 this was not working, values were constrained between 25% to 100%.
+  On V2 this is now working, values are constained between 10% and 100%
+[^3]: This mode had a bug in V1 that could cause corruption of memory.
+  As far as I could tell, no harm was done, but if you used the functions used here in your own firmware, be wary that some misbehaviour can occur.
+V1 was updated to fix this, however this was not thoroughly tested.